gxiaolab/L-GIREMI/README.md

 ### `split_bam_by_site`

-`split_bam_by_site` can fetch reads that cover one genomic location and save the reads into separated SAM files by the location, which can be used in IGV ploting.
+`split_bam_by_site` can fetch reads that cover one genomic location and save the reads into separate SAM files by the location, which can be used in IGV ploting.

 ```{bash}